 Have you ever had someone say “you remind me of your father” or “you look just like your mom”?

-We’re a direct result of our parents and the family in which we were raised.
+We’re the direct result of our parents and our family.

 Now, if you're reading this and your parents aren't together or you were raised by a single parent, you were still influenced by that situation.
 Everything below will still apply.